The person at the center of this case

 Start here

 Monica Cassandra Carrasco disappeared from her home in Balmorhea, Texas on October 3, 2003, after being last seen going to bed the previous night wearing only a beige nightgown.
-Her bedroom door to the outside was found unlocked, and her Bible was missing from the room alongside her.
-The circumstances of her disappearance remain unexplained, and investigators continue to seek information about what happened to her that night.
+Her bedroom door, which led outside, was found unlocked the next morning, and her Bible was also missing from the room.
+The circumstances of her disappearance remain unclear, and investigators continue seeking information about what happened to her.

 Try asking